In the electric arc furnace, the heat is generated by an electric arc. In this furnace, the arc may be created by the following different ways:

 - Indirect Electric Arc Furnace

-The figure shows a direct electric arc furnace.
+The diagram shows a direct electric arc furnace.
 The chamber of the furnace is lined with refractory material.
 The arc is struck between the electrode and the charge.
-Three electrodes made of carbon or graphite are projected from the top of the furnace and three phase supply is given.
+Three electrodes made of carbon or graphite are projected from the top of the furnace, and three-phase supply is given.

 The current passes through them via the charge.
-Since the arc is in direct contact with the charge so it is possible to produce highest temperatures by direct electric arc furnace.
+Since the arc is in direct contact with the charge, so it is possible to produce the highest temperatures by direct electric arc furnace.
 As the arc passes through the charge, it will produce automatic stirring action.

-The arc has a negative resistance characteristic i.e. resistance falls with the increase in temperature.
-Thus some sort of current limiting device is required in the circuit to prevent short circuits.
-This may be in the form of reactor.
-The direct electric arc furnace is very commonly used for the production of steel.
+The arc has a negative resistance characteristic i.e.; resistance falls with the increase in temperature.
+Thus some current limiting device is required in the circuit to prevent short circuits.
+It may be in the form of a reactor.
+The direct arc furnace is very commonly used for the production of steel.

-There is a charging door from where the charge is supplied and also there is an outlet for molten metal.
-The usual size of direct electric arc furnace is 5 to 10 tons capacity.
-For melting 1 ton of steel 1000 units of energy are consumed.
+There is a charging door from where the charge is supplied.
+And also there is an outlet for molten metal.
+The usual size of the direct electric arc furnace is 5 to 10 tons capacity.
+For melting 1 ton of steel, 1000 units of energy are consumed.

-The figure shows indirect arc furnace.
-In this furnace, the arc is formed between the two electrodes and heat produced is transmitted to the charge by radiation.
-The temperature is lower than direct arc furnace.
-So indirect arc furnaces are suitable for melting metals having lower melting points e.g. non-ferrous metals such as brass, copper, zinc etc.
+The figure shows an indirect arc furnace.
+In this furnace, the arc is formed between the two electrodes.
+And heat so produced is transmitted to the charge by radiation.
+The temperature is lower than the direct arc furnace.
+So indirect arc furnaces are suitable for melting metals having lower melting points e.g., non-ferrous metals such as brass, copper, zinc, etc.

-The arc is struck between the electrodes so only two electrodes are required.
-The supply is, therefore, single phase.
-Since during the process of heating the electrodes are consumed, so the feeding of electrodes to the indirect electric arc furnace is automatic.
+The arc is struck between the electrodes, so only two electrodes are required.
+The supply is, therefore, a single phase.
+Since during the process of heating, the electrodes are consumed, so the feeding of electrodes to the indirect arc furnace is automatic.

-The furnace is cylindrical in shape.
-Since the arc does not come in contact with the charge so the automatic stirring action which is present in direct arc furnace is absent.
+The furnace is cylindrical.
+Since the arc does not come in contact with the charge, so the automatic stirring action, which is present in the direct arc furnace, is absent.
 The furnace may be equipped with automatic rocking equipment.
 The power factor varies from 0.7 to 0.8.
 The electrode material and electrical equipment of indirect-arc furnace are similar to that used for direct arc furnace.

 This furnace is used for the manufacture of ferrochrome and ferromanganese.
-In submerged arc furnace the electrodes project down into the charge remain submerged in it as shown in the figure.
+In submerged arc furnace, the electrodes project down into the charge remains immersed in it, as shown in the diagram.
 The power factor is about 0.8.

-The major part of the heat is produced due to the resistance offered by the charge to the flow of current.
+The heat is produced due to the resistance offered by the charge to the flow of current.
 Moreover, power is controlled by varying the distance between electrodes or by varying applied voltage to the electrodes.

 Power Supply for Electric Arc Furnace

 The power consumption of the arc furnaces is very high.
-The arc voltage is low i.e. between 50-150 V but the current required is of the order of several hundred amperes.
-As the heating effect is proportional to the square of the current, therefore, the higher current is essential to achieve high temperatures.
+The arc voltage is low i.e., between 50-150 V, but the current requirement is of the order of several hundred amperes.
+As the heating effect is proportional to the square of the current; therefore, a high current is essential to achieve high temperatures.
 A 3-phase arc furnace transformer is used to obtain the required power supply.